businessmind396/Portfolio-Challenge-Repo/README.md

 ## Deadline for Spells:

-Submit your enchanted portfolio by [Insert Deadline].
+Submit your enchanted portfolio by January 7, 2024, 8:16 PM (Nepal Time, NPT).

 ## Prizes: